 Commissioner’s Responsibility: Prepare for, attend and participate in the monthly meetings of the Commission.
 Participate in at least one committee.

-Orange County Human Relations Commission meetings are held on the 2nd Thursday of each month at 7:00 p.m. in conference room A/B on the Main floor of Building B, 1300 S. Grand Ave, Santa Ana, 92705.
+Orange County Human Relations Commission meetings are held on the 2nd Thursday of each month at 11:00 a.m. in the Commission Room on the first floor of the Hall of Administration, 333 W. Santa Ana Blvd., Santa Ana, 92701.
 Commission meetings are open to the public; guests are invited to speak during the Open Forum.
 The office, parking lot and restrooms are accessible to people with disabilities.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.